 Our students also took advantage of a range of informal learning opportunities and activities that helped them expand their professional network and aid them with future job seeking.
 For example:

-- 91% were members of professional associations.
-Did you know we give new MLIS students a free one-year membership to the American Library Association, the Special Libraries Association, the Association for Information Science and Technology, or the Society of American Archivists?
+- 88% were members of professional associations.
+Did you know we give new MLIS students a free one-year membership to the American Library Association (ALA), Special Libraries Association (SLA), Association for Information Science and Technology (ASIS&T), Society of American Archivists (SAA), or National Association of Government and Records Administrators (NAGARA)?
 Learn more.

 - Extracurricular activities abound at our school.
-Among the vast opportunities for networking and resume building, 19% attended professional association conferences while enrolled in the MLIS program.
-They also participated in student chapters of professional associations, the peer-reviewed Student Research Journal, the Library 2.0 worldwide virtual conference series, and the iSchool Connext student and alumni group.
-A graduated shared, “The best part of my experience were the opportunities that presented themselves as a result of being a student at SJSU.
-I never intended on contributing work to a publication at the onset of my studies.
-I also did not dream I would go to an international conference.”
+Among the vast opportunities for networking and resume building, 15% attended professional association conferences while enrolled in the MLIS program.
+They also participated in student chapters of professional associations, the peer-reviewed Student Research Journal, and the Library 2.0 Worldwide Virtual Conference series.

-- Nearly 30% expanded their skills, knowledge and work experience by completing an internship.
+- Of the professional experience courses provided by our school, 15% expanded their skills, knowledge and work experience by completing a for-credit internship.
 Although not a requirement, internships are highly encouraged.
-In fact, in a recent survey, our alumni strongly advised students to complete internships.
 Employers are looking for work experience, and internships are a great way to build your resume.
 Did you know that we offer both place-based and virtual internship opportunities at companies located around the world?
 Learn more.

 In addition, you’ll be in good company in the MLIS program.
-Here are some facts about our graduating MLIS students as reported in the spring 2018 exit survey:
+Here are some stats about our graduating MLIS students as reported in the Spring 2023 exit survey:

-- While earning their MLIS degree, our students lived in various countries, including the United States, Canada and Europe.
+- While earning their MLIS degree, our students lived in various parts of the world, including the United States, Canada, and Asia.
 Our MLIS program is offered exclusively online, and there are no on-campus orientations or other required in-person events.

 - The online program allows students the flexibility to continue working while pursuing their MLIS degree.
-83% were both students at our school and employees at public libraries, K-12 schools, academic libraries, and a host of other types of career environments.
-A survey respondent affirmed, “It is the perfect program for people with jobs or families, who may require flexibility when pursuing a degree.”
+85% were both students at our school and employees at public libraries, K-12 schools, academic libraries, and a host of other types of career environments.

-- 88% were between the ages of 21 and 50 at the time of graduation, with the highest concentration age group of 26-30 at 31%.
+- 68% were between the ages of 26 and 40 at the time of graduation.